 Jasper Carrott was born in Birmingham in 1945, and educated at Moseley Grammar School.
 His first performance of note was as resident compere at the Boggery Folk Club in Solihull.
 There he discovered his talent for comedy, and his inability to sing, and the rest, as they say, is history.

 In 1982, Jasper conceived and co-wrote the live series “Carrott’s Lib”, which won a BAFTA Award the following year.
-In 1985 he starred in the stage play ‘The Nerd’ and, in 1988, the film ‘Jane and the Lost City’.
+1985 saw him star in the stage play ‘The Nerd’ and, in 1988, the film ‘Jane and the Lost City’.

 He has regularly presented a Christmas special for the BBC, either in the form of the hugely successful “Carrott’s Commercial Breakdown”, with over 14 million viewers, which won the Best Independent Prize at the prestigious Montreux Festival and a Gold medal at the New York TV & Film Awards, or as a television special such as “One Jasper Carrott” recorded live at the Theatre Royal Drury Lane.